 Jake’s sacrifice instilled a prolific sense of patriotism in his children and grandchildren.
 Respecting God and country was paramount in the Ross home.
 What warmed his heart most was the outpouring of gratitude shown by men, women, and children everywhere.
 Jake has left a legacy in all who knew him, respect and admiration for the men and women of our armed forces who continue the fight for freedom everywhere.

 Funeral services will be Wednesday, August 7, 2019, at 1:00 p.m. at Wright Funeral Home in Brookfield with Pastor Mike Myers officiating.
 Burial will be in Rose Hill Cemetery in Brookfield.
 The family will receive friends Wednesday, from 12:00 noon until the time of service at the funeral home.

 Memorials to the Harry S. Truman Memorial Veterans’ Hospital or University Hospital may be left at or mailed to Wright Funeral Home, P.O.
 Box 496, Brookfield, MO 64628.

-To send flowers to Jake's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jake Derril Ross, please visit our floral store.